JohnMFrench/movie-recs/README.md

 - figure out how to generate matplotlib graphs in response to api requests, store in mem only
 - add columns to the joined_df for each genres
 - ~~setup CI/CD with github workflows~~
-- add media queries to the components that lack them
+- ~~add media queries to the components that lack them~~
 - setup CI/CD pipeline to prevent deploying to vercel if unit tests fail
 - create ServerStatus component
+- Create better dataframe for matrix calculations
+    - fold in duplicate ratings for users by averaging
+    - create columns for each genre